jax-ml/jax/docs/design_notes/type_promotion.md

 Such a result may come as a surprise to users: we generally expect mathematical expressions to map to mathematical concepts, so, for example, `a + b + c` should be equivalent to `c + b + a`; `x * (y + z)` should be equivalent to `x * y + x * z`.
 If type promotion is non-associative or non-commutative, these properties no longer apply.

-Further, a lattice-based type promotion is simpler to conceptualize and understand when compared to a table-based system.
-Including scalars, JAX recognizes 18 distinct types: a promotion lattice consisting of 18 nodes and sparse, well-motivated connections between them is far easier to hold in one's mind than a table of 324 entries.
+Further, a lattice-based type promotion system is simpler to conceptualize and understand when compared to a table-based system.
+For example, JAX recognizes 18 distinct types: a promotion lattice consisting of 18 nodes and sparse, well-motivated connections between them is far easier to hold in one's mind than a table of 324 entries.

 For this reason, we opt to use a lattice-based type promotion system for JAX.